-Everyone knows how to start up a business.
+Everyone has some for of an awesome business idea.
 There’s so much free content online telling us about hundreds of online business ideas like affiliate marketing, drop shipping, online tutoring, designing – you name it!

 What most of these not so life-changing articles don’t tell you is how to choose the right business idea that fits you.